kylejtobin/sda-rules-mdc/README.md

 ## 📜 License

-MIT, but you can’t own patterns.
-They’re the chords, not the music.
+MIT, but you can't own patterns.
+They're the chords, not the music.